gotzl/hid-fanatecff/README.md

-A linux kernel driver that aims to add support for the FANATEC CSL Elite Wheel Base.
+A linux kernel driver that aims to add support for the FANATEC CSL Elite Wheel Base, including PS4 edition.

+### Notes
+The FANATEC CSL Elite Wheelbase + PS4 edition is being reported as Fanatec_FANATEC_ClubSport_Wheel_Base_V2

 ## Installation
 Compile and install the driver